leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: blepharitis-treatment_general-cornearefractive_128
 - What is the treatment for blepharitis?
+- How to treat blepharitis
+- How to do warm compress
+- How often do I need to do eyelid massage
 - How is blepharitis treated?
 - I have very oily eyelids, what can I do?
 - Is blepharitis treatable?